 Recently I compared these two to the Guardian Angel and the Demon of the Straw Hat Pirates; and I believe that is a very good comparison.
 Most of Sanji’s duels begin with him protecting others.
 In Alabasta he fought Mr. 2 to protect Vivi.
 In Enies Lobby he fought Jabra to protect Usopp.
 In Thriller Bark he fought Absalom to protect Nami.
 In Punk Hazard he fought Vergo to protect Tashigi.
 This is a trend Oda created to highlight that protection is most important to Sanji.

-The same recently happened with Sanji rescuing Momonosuke using his Raid Suit after King thwarted Shinobu’s attempt to do so.
+The same happened in Wano with Sanji rescuing Momonosuke using his Raid Suit after King thwarted Shinobu’s attempt to do so.

 Now contrast it with our Demon Zoro.
 Zoro’s fights have the goal of victory in his mind.
 When he fights all he’s considering is how to win and grow stronger.
 And his one liners during the beginning of duels showcase that ideology of power and victory.
 Against Mr. 1, “I’ve been waiting to be backed into a corner like this.
 When I win, I’ll be able to cut steel.”
 Against Kaku, “It’s moaning, it wants to taste blood.”
 Even against Ryuma, “When I win, I’ll make that sword mine.”
 Just like the Asura’s of mythos, Zoro acts like a power hungry demon to be feared.